0xReki/0xreki.github.io/_posts/2022/2022-11-15-goodbye-mahjong-soul.md

 So the premium aspect of this game is a big minus.

 Granted, starting in Silver Room you can get free items playing, but even these did double the amount of items you get, it's still too slow.
-Plus, you are limited to 5 scrolls; no indication when I can get more.
+~~Plus, you are limited to 5 scrolls; no indication when I can get more.
-They get reset from time to time.
+They get reset from time to time.~~
+The number of scrolls is limited to 4 per months.
 And you tend to get free summons from time to time.
 But it's still not enough if you're not lucky.
 As I said, that's just an attempt, there's no guarantee you even get a character.
+If you're unlucky, you'll need 150 pull for a character, after that you have enough tokens to just buy the character you want.

-## The Visual Experience at the Table
+## The Experience at the Table

 <picture>
   <source srcset="{{ '/blog/images/2019-05-03-table.avif' | absolute_url }}" type="image/avif">